St. La Salle Hall

 The LaSallian, the official student newspaper of the university, identifies it as "DLSU's most historic building."
-It is the only Philippine structure featured in the book 1001 Buildings You Must See Before You Die: The World’s Architectural Masterpieces published by Quintessence Editions Ltd. in 2007.
+It is the only Philippine structure featured in the book 1001 Buildings You Must See Before You Die: The World’s Architectural Masterpieces, published by Quintessence Editions Ltd. in 2007.

 History

 Selection of the site

 Due to the lack of space in the campus at Paco, the transfer of De La Salle College to Taft Avenue was decided.
 The new 30300 sqm site in Malate, worth ₱55,500 (US$1,270), was acquired through a ₱45,500 (US$1,050) loan.
 The estimated cost of the construction of building in the site was ₱200,000 (US$46,400).
 The reason for the selection of the site was the close proximity of St. Scholastica's College, a girls' school located about 200 m from the new campus.
 The two schools, one for boys and one for girls, would allow parents to send their children to a single area.
-Another reason for the selection is its close location to a streetcar station of the Manila Electric Railroad And Light Company allowing quick transport for the students.
+Another reason for the selection was its close location to a streetcar station of the Manila Electric Railroad And Light Company allowing quick transport for the students.

 Opposition to constructing the college at the new site came from certain American parties who had financial stakes in the properties that were supposed to be developed under the municipal planning scheme for the area.
 Another problem, concerning the Bronan Plan, arose regarding the site.
 According to the plan, Taft Avenue would be further extended, in line with identifying the roads leading from Manila to Pasay.
 If a building were built on the site, it would block the planned extension of Taft Avenue.
 Brother Acisclus Michael, a Lasallian brother, appealed directly to Governor General Francis Burton Harrison, and expressed that a college ought to be constructed in the area.
 Harrison failed to get the approval of the municipal board, however.
 The building plan was only pushed through a year later when the composition of the board changed.
 In order to get approval, the Brothers themselves took the initiative to donate a piece of the property on the other end of Taft Avenue.